-It is apparent that KVCR is not only a fiscal asset, but also a cultural asset of the District.
-Although KVCR had been integrated with the Colleges in the past, currently there is very little alignment of the Vision and Mission of the District, the Colleges, and KVCR.
-It might prove useful to reevaluate the role and function of the radio and television station to operate as a more economically viable entity, or further integrate the function into the academic offerings of the Colleges.
-Additionally, the KVCR can be useful in attracting partnerships from entities within the community to the Colleges and District.
+KVCR is a cultural asset of the District.
+Although KVCR had been integrated with the Colleges in the past, currently there is very little integration.
+It might prove useful to reevaluate the role and function of the radio and television station to operate as a more economically viable entity.
+Additionally, KVCR may be useful in attracting partnerships with entities within the community to the Colleges and District.